 Almost 300,000 people live along the corridor, and nearly 90,000 vehicles cross the St. Croix River Bridge into the Gateway Corridor each day.
 Traveling west, the number of vehicles increases to 150,000 before reaching downtown St. Paul.
 In addition to the high traffic volume, the Gateway Corridor also is home to some of Minnesotaís largest corporations and employers, including Imation, 3M, The Hartford Financial, Ecolab, and Securian Financial.
 The population of the corridor is expected to grow 30 percent (90,000 people) by 2030.
 Another 30,000 jobs are expected by 2030.
 The Minnesota Department of Transportation has no road improvements or expansions planned before 2030 for I-94 between St. Paul and the St. Croix River.
 Alternatives are needed to manage the growth.

 A two-year Alternatives Analysis, completed in 2013, showed transit needs of the corridor can best be met on an alignment along Hudson Road for bus rapid transit (BRT) or light rail transit (LRT) that connects the eastern metro area to the regionís transit system via Union Depot in downtown St. Paul.
-The transit mode, BRT or LRT, will be determined as part of the Draft Environmental Impact Statement study, expected to conclude in 2015.
+The transit mode, BRT, was determined as part of the Draft Environmental Impact Statement study.
+The study is expected to conclude in 2015.

 The Gateway project proactively addresses growth in traffic congestion.
 Nearly 90,000 vehicles cross the St. Croix River Bridge into the Gateway Corridor each day, and 150,000 vehicles enter St. Paul.
 The project will provide mobility options to a population expected to grow 30 percent (90,000 people) in the corridor by 2030.